WebHare/platform/doc/tollium-frontend.md

 ```

 TODO:
-- generalize pattern (if it owrks)
+- generalize pattern (if it works)
 - can we work around the need for `!` when accessing cachedDimensions without having to do the `ObjSection.cachedDimensions ||=` at the top of every function?